AstarNetwork/astar-docs/docs/integrations/oracles/band.md

 ## Get Data Using Smart Contracts

-To query prices from Band's oracle through smart contracts, the contract looking to use the price values should reference Band's `StdReference` contract.
+To query prices from Band's oracle through smart contracts, the contract requiring the price values should reference Band's `StdReference` contract.
 This contract exposes `getReferenceData`  and `getReferenceDataBulk` functions.

 `getReferenceData` takes two strings as the inputs, the base and quote symbol, respectively.
 It then queries the `StdReference` contract for the latest rates for those two tokens and returns a `ReferenceData` struct, shown below.